BestTimesToVisit.com Logo

 Getting Around Saint Thomas, U.S. Virgin Islands

-Renting a car offers the most flexibility for exploring Saint Thomas at your own pace, especially if you plan to venture beyond the main tourist hubs.
+Renting a car offers the most flexibility for exploring Saint Thomas at your own pace, especially if you plan to venture beyond the main tourist hubs like Charlotte Amalie and Red Hook.
 It's ideal for reaching secluded beaches and scenic overlooks.

-Tip:Remember, they drive on the LEFT side of the road in the USVI!
+Tip:Remember that driving is on the LEFT side of the road in the USVI.
 Many rental cars are right-hand drive, which can be disorienting.
 Book well in advance, especially during peak season.
-Avoid renting a large SUV if you're not comfortable navigating narrow, winding roads.
-Download offline maps as cell service can be spotty in some areas.
+Avoid driving after dark on unfamiliar roads, as they can be narrow, winding, and poorly lit.
+Familiarize yourself with the island's layout using a GPS app like Waze or Google Maps, but be aware that cell service can be spotty in some areas.

 Taxis

-Taxis are readily available at the airport, cruise port, and major hotels.
+Taxis are readily available at the airport, cruise ship docks, and major hotels.
 They are a convenient option for shorter trips or when you don't want the hassle of driving.
+Most taxis are open-air jitneys with red license plates.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.